scaleoutsystems/fedn/docs/projects.rst

 .. _projects-label:

-Creating your own FEDn Projects
+Building your own projects
 ================================================

+This guide explains how a FEDn project is structured, and details how to develop your own projects for your own use-cases.

 A FEDn project is a convention for packaging/wrapping machine learning code to be used for federated learning with FEDn.
 At the core, a project is a directory of files (often a Git repository), containing your machine learning code, FEDn entry points, and a specification